Torres del Paine is full of many beautiful spots all throughout the National Park. One of those highlights is the Grey Glacier.

 Boat from Hotel Lago Grey to Refugio Grey

-While many people take the catamarans to/from Paine Grande, it is also possible to take a boat directly to the Grey Refugio.
+While many people take the catamarans to/from Paine Grande, it is also possible to take a boat directly to Grey Refugio.
 Each day there are boats that go back and forth along Lago Grey from Hotel Lago Grey.

 You will find that the boats are timed up with these tours, so it is a very convenient way to go about your day.
 Check out the Lago Grey Boat Schedules for the latest.

 Logistical Note: As a day trip from Puerto Natales, it may be difficult to time everything up with the busses.
 While some busses do stop at Hotel Lago Grey, the timing for a day trip just may not work out (feel free to check the latest schedules though).

 Instead, you may be better off either staying at Hotel Lago Grey, asking the hotel set up transport, or having a rental car that will get you to/from the hotel.